 I know I have to get to them.

-I mean, if I don't get to them today, I'm gonna get all kinds of grief.
+I mean, if I don't get to them today, I'm going to get all kinds of grief, you know, for teasing people and having them hold on for something that didn't happen, which I don't purposely do.

-So I just want to take one more phone call that we'll get to the sound bites that illustrate how the Democrats totally sustained, caused, and propelled, and did anything they could to stop anybody from fixing the subprime mortgage problem.
+So I just want to take one more phone call that we'll get to the soundbites that illustrate how the Democrats totally sustained, caused, and propelled and did anything they could to stop anybody from fixing the subprime mortgage problem.

-Welcome to the one and only Rush Limbaugh program.
+Diana in Elizabethtown, Pennsylvania, welcome to the one and only Rush Limbaugh program.

 Hi.